RidaNaeem/RidaNaeem/README.md

 I am interested in _**Data Science, Machine Learning and Data Analytics**_

-I am a freelancer in Data Analytics and currently learning Python programing and Machine Learning
+I am a freelancer in Data Analytics and Machine Learning

-Skills: **SQL, Power Bi, Excel, Python**
+Skills: **SQL, Power Bi, Excel, Data Science using Python, Machine Learning**

 📧 How to reach me: